Yvonne Root

 Verb: (used with object) to arrange according to sort, kind, or class; separate into sorts; classify

 So, it follows that once you know what sort something is, then you can sort it.
-(You can take that last sentence as fluffy or deep depending on where you are in the sorting process.) 😊
+(You can take that last sentence as fluffy or deep, depending on where you are in the sorting process.) 😊

 Sorting the “stuff”

-What Kondo and other organizers suggest is that you don’t know what you have until you throw it all into a big pile.
+Kondo and other organizers suggest that you don’t know what you have until you throw it all into a big pile.
 That method works well if you’re sorting closets or kitchen-related items but becomes more complicated when what you must sort is information or scheduling.

 Clutter